MatthewKonobri/Godot_Tile_to_Gridmap/README.md

 ![](https://raw.githubusercontent.com/MatthewKonobri/Godot_Tile_to_Gridmap/refs/heads/master/screenshots/Godot_v4.4-beta3_win64_3mEDga3RRW.png)

-- Verify All Meshes
-	Pressing this will check all the tiles in all of the tile to grid nodes tile map resource to see if the mesh library used by their associated gridmaps has a corresponding mesh.
-Good to check your tilesets for possible typos.
 - Build All Gridmaps
-	This places all the meshes and scenes drawn on all of the tile to grid nodes in the corresponding location on their associated gridmaps.
+	This places all the meshes and scenes drawn on all of the T2GTerrainLayer nodes in the corresponding location on their associated gridmaps.
 - Clear All Gridmaps
-	This clears all the content (meshes and scenes) placed on all tile to grid nodes associated grid map.
+	This clears all the content (meshes and scenes) placed on all T2GTerrainLayer nodes associated grid map.

 ## Other Requirements
 You will need to make both a tileset resource and a mesh library with the meshes you are going to use.
 I recommend reading the official Godot Docs on how to setup both of these: